 Psychological symptoms associated with anxiety may include overwhelming worry, apprehension, nervousness and a nagging uneasiness about the future.
 Physical symptoms can include rapid heartbeat and palpitations, sweating, dizziness, headaches, insomnia and relentless fatigue.
 The set of symptoms that an individual experiences helps physicians diagnose their specific disorder.
 Anxiety disorders, like depression, may run in families and be linked to an imbalance in neurotransmitters.
 Anxiety symptoms are often relieved when the depression is successfully treated.

 Some common symptoms of anxiety include the following:

-If anxiety is disproportional to life's circumstances and there are no obvious underlying reasons for the it, psychological and biochemical disturbances should be investigated.
+If anxiety is disproportional to life's circumstances and there are no obvious underlying reasons for it, psychological and biochemical disturbances should be investigated.
 Alternative medicine has a lot to offer in this respect, common recommendations including avoiding caffeine, sugar and alcohol.
 Hidden food allergies may be a contributing factor or cause.

 Nutrients such as calcium and magnesium, B-vitamins, niacinamide, B12 injections (especially if stomach acid production is insufficient), tryptophan with inositol and chromium, valerian root, and GABA can have a calming effect.

 Certain foods can worsen anxiety.
 Dairy products, chocolate, sugar, alcohol, wheat, salt, commercial salad dressings, ketchup (catsup), mustard, coffee, black tea, and red meat may worsen anxiety symptoms.
 High-nutrient foods such as vegetables, brown rice, whole grains, seeds and nuts, fruits, poultry, fish, olive oil, and flax seeds/oil can help relieve stress and prevent anxiety.
 If you feel anxious, jittery, depressed or fatigued after eating a particular food, don't eat it.